Nomination / Application

 • Please be sure to observe our DEADLINES:

-• Our online system will close on the dates of the respective deadlines, and no further applications can be submitted after that.
+• Our online system will close on the dates of the respective deadlines, and no further applications will be accepted after that.

 If you have any questions about filling out your Erasmus Application, please refer to our Application Guidebook: Filling out your Erasmus Application - A Guide